Join us for the Charity Sofa Sessions, a space for charity leaders in Brighton to:

 Overwhelm, what is it, why is it so prevalent in our sector, and what can we do about it?

-Joining us on the Sofa, our experts are:
+Joining us on the Sofa, our experts were:

 Pam Howard: psychotherapist, professional mentor and senior academic at Brighton University, with specific experience in burnout and professional overwhelm.